siaimes/pytorch/README.md

 ## Customization

-1. Fork This project to your own GitHub account.
+1. Fork this project to your own GitHub account (Leave the "Copy the `main` branch only" checkbox unchecked).
 2. Add the following three secrets: `DOCKERHUB_USERNAME`, `DOCKERHUB_PASSWORD`, `DOCKERHUB_REPONAME`.
 3. Add the packages you need to `apt-get install`, `conda install` or `pip install` commands in the branch that corresponds to the PyTorch version.
-Afterwards, navigate to Actions tab to review the log;
+Afterwards, navigate to `Actions` tab to review the log;
 4. If there are no errors when executing the actions, proceed to release a version based on this branch.
-Then, visit the Actions tab to access the log and DockerHub to examine the associated tags.
+Then, visit the `Actions` tab to access the log and DockerHub to examine the associated tags.